Gideon877/registration_webapp/README.md

 Before you try to install NodeJS open a terminal window and try to run it by typing, node -v.
 If NodeJS is installed it should tell you which version you have.
 Alternatively the command will fail and you will need to install it.

-To install it on Ubuntu you can use the [a apt-get package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions.md).
+To install it on Ubuntu you can use the [apt-get package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions.md).

-Alternatively you can use nvm, the [a Node Version Manager](https://github.com/creationix/nvm#install-script.md) to manage the version of NodeJS on your PC.
+Alternatively you can use nvm, the [Node Version Manager](https://github.com/creationix/nvm#install-script.md) to manage the version of NodeJS on your PC.

+##### mongodb

+How to [Install MongoDB](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-mongodb-on-ubuntu-16-04.md) - only do Part 1.

 And repeat